taigachat/taigachat.com/content/mission.md

 to control, everything.
 Leaving very little up to the individual to decide.
 TaigaChat seeks to remedy this situation by giving back control.

-# We Promise
+# We Aim Higher
-In TaigaChat, tyrrany is impossible.
+In TaigaChat, tyranny is impossible.
 We as the creators are:
 1. Unable to censor your community
 2. Unable to globally ban users or lock accounts
 3. Unable to eaves-drop on communities